Treatments for Cracked Heels

 Cracked heels, also known as heel fissures, occur when the skin on the heel splits or cracks.
 As it dries, the heel’s skin loses its strength and elasticity, and they become hard, dry, and flaky.
 Common causes of cracked heels include long periods of standing, poorly fitting shoes, dry and cold weather, or obesity.
 Patients who are struggling with dry and cracked heels should frequently apply moisturizer to the heels, avoid harsh soaps, avoid long harsh showers, use a pumice stone, or use a liquid bandage.
 However, in severe cases of cracked heels, the help of a podiatrist may be necessary.
 A podiatrist can help remove dead skin, prescribe stronger softening medications, prescribe antibiotics for infections, and recommend shoe inserts or heel pads.
 Therefore, if you are struggling with cracked heels don’t hesitate to visit a podiatrist for treatment recommendations!

 Cracked heels are unsightly and can cause further damage to your shoes and feet.
-If you have any concerns, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor can provide the care you need to keep you pain-free and on your feet.

 Cracked heels appear unappealing and can make it harder for you walk around in sandals.
 Aside from looking unpleasant, cracked heels can also tear stockings, socks, and wear out your shoes.
 There are several methods to help restore a cracked heel and prevent further damage.